LABS-EU3/wt_frontend/README.md

 # About Trackdrills

-Trackdrills is a web application that gives you access to over 500 workout and exercises to choose from to suit your fitness goals.
-It is a health focused app that also gives you the ability to create your own customised workout plans and track your progress.
+Trackdrills is an application that gives you access to over 500 workouts and exercises to choose from to suit your fitness goals.
+It is a health-focused app that also gives you the ability to create your own customized workout plans and track your progress.

 # Meet the Team